Abdou1129/HSRW-content/Summer Semester/Applied Math/Readme.md

-# Applied Math 2022, with Prof. Megill
+# Applied Math, summer 2022, with Prof. Megill

 ## Important:
 Math is always about understanding and practice.
 Thus, you have to solve as many problems from the book as you could.